SethSmigelski/microdata-to-json-ld-converter/readme.txt

 4. The meta box's validation results after clicking the "Validate" button.

 == Changelog ==
+= 1.8.2 =
+* **FIX:** Improved cleanup of malformed (and unmatched) <p> and <div> tags that may be created by wpautop surrounding removed microdata,
+* **IMPROVEMENT:** Cleaner HTML output by removing empty <span></span> left behind by microdata removal.

 = 1.8.1 =
-* **Fixed:** Resolved an issue where JSON-LD schema could break or compress incorrectly when saving posts containing special characters or double quotes.
+* **FIX:** Resolved an issue where JSON-LD schema could break or compress incorrectly when saving posts containing special characters or double quotes.

 = 1.8 =
-* **New:** Added dynamic CollectionPage and ItemList JSON-LD schema generation for Category and Tag archive pages.
+* **NEW:** Added dynamic CollectionPage and ItemList JSON-LD schema generation for Category and Tag archive pages.
-* **New:** Added WebSite JSON-LD schema (including Sitelinks Search Box) for the front page/blog index.
+* **NEW:** Added WebSite JSON-LD schema (including Sitelinks Search Box) for the front page/blog index.
-* **New:** Introduced the mdtj_output_website_schema filter to safely disable the homepage schema generation if using a custom implementation.
+* **NEW:** Introduced the mdtj_output_website_schema filter to safely disable the homepage schema generation if using a custom implementation.
-* **Tweak:** Expanded the inline microdata removal tool to actively sweep and clean archive and home pages.
+* **TWEAK:** Expanded the inline microdata removal tool to actively sweep and clean archive and home pages.

 = 1.7.1 =
 * **FIX:** Improved HTML cleanup by removing <link> tags that contain itemprop attributes when "Remove Inline Microdata" is enabled.